openzipkin/brave/README.md

 ## What's included

+Brave's dependency-free [tracer library](brave/) works against JRE6+.
+This is the underlying api that instrumentation use to time operations and add tags that describe them.
+This library also includes code that parses `X-B3-TraceId` headers.

 Most users won't write tracing code directly.
 Rather, they reuse instrumentation code  others have written.
 Check for [instrumentation written here](instrumentation/) and [Zipkin's list](http://zipkin.io/pages/existing_instrumentations.html) before rolling your own.
 Common tracing libraries like JDBC, Servlet